 I can’t believe Jason went to Barbados just for one night – that’s nowhere near enough time for a first trip.

-Jason’s battles with mosquitos, his unfriendly encounter with a local islander were interesting enough, along with his unfortunate and quite shocking and frightening experience in Guyana.
+Jason’s battles with mosquitos, his unfriendly encounter with a local islander was interesting enough, along with his unfortunate and quite shocking and frightening experience in Guyana.
 Vicious racism is an ugly and despicable thing, I wouldn’t wish it on anyone and I hope those attitudes change toward foreigners.

 Jason gives a lot of information about slavery – I would have preferred to hear more about the positive achievements of the island and its inhabitants, interesting events happening or more of his experiences of the island rather than regurgitated history clips.